edermanoel94/rest-go/README.md

 cd examples
 ```

-And use dep for install packages:
+And use gomod for install packages:

 ```
-dep ensure
+go mod tidy && go mod vendor
 ```

 Then, to run: